Trip Logistics

 • Lothian DayTicket: £6.00.
 Covers all buses and trams in the city zone (excludes the airport stop).

-• Edinburgh City Pass: Includes airport tram transfer and entry to over 20 attractions (prices vary by duration).
+• Edinburgh City Pass: Includes an airport tram return and entry to over 20 attractions (prices vary by duration — check the official site).

 Common Ticket Types